Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   ```

 The keywork will be called in the .robot file.
-It will indicate witch function to test for each test case.
+It will indicate which function to test for each test case.
-There is a example of a .robot file
+There is an example of a .robot file

 ```robot
 * Settings ***